Case Studies

 The Bezos Day 1 Families Fund annual leadership awards recipients do compassionate, needle-moving work to help families experiencing homelessness regain safe, stable housing and achieve well-being.

-A selection of more than half of the Day 1 Families Fund grantees who received funding between 2018 through 2021 report they have used their grants funds to date to:
+A selection of two thirds of the Day 1 Families Fund grantees who received funding between 2020 through 2023 report they have used their grant funds to date to:

 Below, find stories of how individual Day 1 Families Fund grantee organizations have made an impact with these uniquely flexible funds.